|

 Eragon

-instances can get you farther than can talent.
+cases can get you farther than talent today.
 That is not to say that

 Paolini should be categorically dismissed as a writer.
 His world is

-thorough and detailed, but of course inherently unoriginal.
+thorough and detailed, but also obviously unoriginal.
 There isn't

-one single character or one single plot twist in here that doesn't owe
+a single character or plot twist here that doesn't owe

 its existence to previous works in the genre, and more often than not

-the inspiration comes from the most renowned pieces.
+the inspiration comes from its most renowned works.
 Still, the fact

 that first-time director Stefen Fangmeier has major problems with the

-turn seem like parenthesises.
-Together with unsubtle choices (like how
+turn feels like a parenthesis.
+Along with several unsubtle choices (like how

 the dragon comes to life through Rachel Weisz' preposterous

-'character'), it makes Eragon a rather lifeless experience.
+"character"), it makes Eragon a lifeless experience.
 The

-film might work to some degree for buffs or for youngsters who are new
+film might work to some degree for buffs or youngsters who are new

-to the genre, but there's little doubt that in retrospect, Eragon
+to the genre, but the future reputation of Eragon

-will stand as a fairly industrious, but completely insignificant pop
+will be as a fairly industrious but completely insignificant pop

 |